 I find that it helps to prepare my heart even more.
 And praying for God’s Mercy through Christ is never a bad thing.
 Seeing recent terrorist attacks on the news like those in Brussels tells me that the world NEEDS Divine Mercy.
 We need the love of Christ in our lives, too.

-Along with the novena, I plan to embrace all the requirements for the indulgence this year (sacramental confession, Eucharistic communion at Mass either on Saturday or Sunday that weekend, prayer for the intentions of Supreme Pontiff, and take part in the prayers and devotions held in honour of Divine Mercy.
+Along with the novena, I plan to embrace all the requirements for the indulgence this year (sacramental confession, Eucharistic communion at Mass either on Saturday or Sunday that weekend, prayer for the intentions of Supreme Pontiff, and take part in the prayers and devotions held in honor of Divine Mercy.

 What I’d love to do soon, is order an Image of Divine Mercy for my home.
 Our parish has a gorgeous painting hanging in the Nave year round.
-Right after daily Mass during the week, a group of attendees takes time to say the Divine Mercy Chaplet.
+Right after daily Mass during the week, a group of attendees takes the time to say the Divine Mercy Chaplet.
 When I have joined them, it is nice to have the image for focusing upon.

 Did you know there are actually a few different approved images?
 You can order any of them from Divine Mercy Pictures.
 (Note that during this Jubilee Year of Mercy they are discounting those images by 50%.)